minenux/minetest-game-minetest/game_api.md

 	sound_open = sound play for open door, -- optional
 	sound_close = sound play for close door, -- optional
-	protected = false, -- If true, only placer can open the door (locked for others) on_rightclick = function(pos, node, clicker, itemstack, pointed_thing) -- optional function containing the on_rightclick callback, defaults to a doors.door_toggle-wrapper
+	protected = false, -- If true, only placer can open the door (locked for others)

 ### Trapdoor definition